me-box/lib-node-databox/README.md

 > :warning: While this library is at [1.0.0](http://semver.org/spec/v2.0.0.html) the API may change.

-Examples of usage are provided in the ./samples directory.
+Examples of usage are provided in the https://github.com/me-box/databox-quickstart repository.

 # Helper Functions